Summary of All DBMS_METADATA Subprograms

 -

-.
+INVALID_ARGVAL.
 A NULL or invalid value was supplied for an input parameter.
 The error message text identifies the parameter.

 -

-.
+INCONSISTENT_OPERATION.
 The DDL transform was not specified.

 -

-.
+INCOMPATIBLE_DOCUMENT.
 The version of the XML document is not compatible with this version of the software.

 SET_COUNT Procedure

-is called from a client, specifying a count value greater than 1 can result in fewer server round trips and, therefore, improved performance.
+This procedure specifies the maximum number of objects to be retrieved in a single FETCH_xxx call.
+By default, each call to FETCH_xxx returns one object.
+You can use the SET_COUNT procedure to override this default.
+If FETCH_xxx is called from a client, specifying a count value greater than 1 can result in fewer server round trips and, therefore, improved performance.

-operation only returns objects of a single object type.
+For heterogeneous object types, a single FETCH_xxx operation only returns objects of a single object type.

 See Also: